 It has a large, thick, white border, with simple black text at the bottom to list his name and position.
 The reverse notes that ‘showing a friend that you care can prevent them from becoming involved with drugs.’

-Moving on to more recent releases, the 2020 Topps Definitive set has an SSP Strawberry card, which also comes with the addition of a relic and an on-card auto.
-It’s numbered to just 50 copies, and it’s already seeing considerable interest at auction.
+Moving on to more recent releases, the 2020 Topps Definitive set has an SSP Strawberry card, which also comes with a relic and an on-card auto.
+It’s numbered to just 50 copies and already seeing considerable interest at auction.